 - Life comes first.
 The huge drop down to Colorado river at Horseshoe Bend is extremely photogenic.
 But remember that a photo not is worth your life.
 It might be obvious but an important tip for visiting Horseshoe Bend is to be careful when you get those perfect pictures.

 - Bring binoculars.
 You don’t need to bring binoculars to enjoy Horseshoe Bend.
 But the area is so vast that binoculars can help you to see things you otherwise would miss out on when you visit Horseshoe Bend.

 - Hold your hat.
 A hat can be a great way to protect yourself from the burning sun, but have in mind that sudden wind gusts can surprise you at the overlook.
-So make sure that it isn’t loose when you admire the magnificent view at the drop.
+So make sure that it isn’t loose when you admire the magnificent view at the Horseshoe Bend drop.

 The best time to visit Horseshoe Bend during the day

 Horseshoe Bend is an impressive place to visit at any time of the day.
 And the best time to visit Horseshoe Bend depends on who you ask.
-But even though visiting Horseshoe Bend is great no matter what time you go, the visiting conditions vary throughout the day.
+But even though visiting Horseshoe Bend is great no matter what time you go the visiting conditions vary throughout the day.

-Visit early in the day
+Visiting Horseshoe Bend early in the day

 When you stand and look out over Horseshoe Bend you face the western direction.
 Therefore, if you visit Horseshoe Bend in the morning you have the sun in your back.

 To have the sun slightly in your back makes sense from a photographic point of view.
 Successively the sun moves higher on the sky and lits up more of the canyon.
 As the river moves out of the shadow more and more color is let loose.